facelessuser/coloraide/docs/src/markdown/color.md

 color1.new("blue")
 ```

-If desired, all creation method can be configured to also filter out color spaces that we are not interested in by using
+If desired, all creation methods can be have a color space filter list passed in.
+The filter list will prevent an input
-the `filter` parameter and specifying only the color spaces we do care about.
-Valid input colors will then be
+which specifies a color space found in our list to not be accepted.
+Use a filter will constrain inputs to supported
-constrained only to those spaces in the list.
+color spaces not found in the list.

 ```playground
 try: